QuartermindGames/hei-cmd/README.md

 ## What can it do?

-- You can convert or bulk images between different formats
+- You can convert or bulk convert images between different formats
 - You can extract or bulk extract obscure package formats
 - You can convert or bulk convert models between different formats
 - List the contents of obscure package formats